 4. Internet access for remote support via TeamViewer, using Wi-Fi or Ethernet (requires second Ethernet port).

-5. If not using a NUC, use a high-quality motherboard such as Gigabyte or Asus with solid capacitors.
+5. If not using a Prebuilt/Mini PC, use a high-quality motherboard such as Gigabyte or Asus with solid capacitors.

-6. If not using a NUC, use a high-quality Antec or Coolermaster power supply, minimum 450 watts.
+6. If not using a Prebuilt/Mini PC, use a high-quality Antec or Coolermaster power supply, minimum 450 watts.

-7. A clean Windows 10 installation (formatted drive, no bloatware, antivirus disabled, firewall off), containing only Windows and Centroid CNC11 or CNC12 software.
+7. A clean Windows 10/11 installation (formatted drive, no bloatware), containing only Windows 10/11 and Centroid software.
 Follow the Windows 10 CNC configuration video or PDF.
-Windows must be set to USA English regional and numeric format.
+Windows 10/11 must be set to USA English regional and numeric format.

 Additional discussion: http://centroidcncforum.com/viewtopic.php?f=20&t=2794